ThaliaZn/EU-Fintech-Insights/README.md

 Eurostat Datasets: Valuable sources of real-life EU demographic and fintech adoption data, pivotal for this analysis.

-ChatGPT: Provided assistance and insights throughout the project.

 Power BI: Employed for data visualization and analysis, enhancing the project's visual presentation.